Miami Beach decides not to pursue Ultra for 2020

+While a majority of public speakers at the meeting expressed support for the festival, most commissioners decided that Ultra was just too big an event for Miami Beach, among other reasons.

+"I think, frankly, thinking outside the box is a good idea," Mayor Dan Gelber said.
+"I don't think Ultra is a good fit for our city."

-Commissioner Ricky Arriola supported the idea, saying the three-day March megaconcert would fill hotel rooms and serve as counterprogramming to what he calls the "chaos" that was Spring Break this past year.
+Commissioner Ricky Arriola sponsored a measure to allow the city to enter into negotiations with Ultra organizers.
+He told Local 10 the three-day March mega-concert would fill hotel rooms and serve as counter-programming to what he calls the "chaos" that was spring break this past year.

-While many people spoke in support of festival, the majority decided that Ultra was just too big an event for Miami Beach among other reasons.
+"Everybody said they want to so something, and one of the alternatives was just to allow the city manager to talk to Ultra to come up with a deal that maybe would be palatable for us," Arriola said.
+"And we didn't even want to let him talk to them."

 When Ultra ended the contract, organizers said they would announce a new South Florida location soon.
 Millions of dollars could be at stake for these South Florida cities.
 A 2012 study found Ultra added $79 million to Miami's economy.